 Everything You Need to Know about Cigar Shapes and Sizes

-There are a dozen of different shaped cigars online and sometimes it’s really difficult deciding which one is the right one for you.
+There are a dozen of different shaped Cuban cigars and sometimes it’s really difficult deciding which one is the right one for you.
 With the extensive selection of brands, shapes and sizes it can sometimes feel almost impossible to choose, particularly when you’re a beginner and you don’t even know where to start.
 That’s why we’ve written this handy guide on cigar shapes and sizes for every type of smoker.
 So, let's have a look at all things cigar sizes.

 Parejos and Figuarados